knocte/2fsharp/README.md

 finally
     MakeSureToCleanup()
 ```
+The `catch` keyword becomes `with`.
+However, there are no `try-with-finally`
+blocks!
+We have only `try-with` blocks and `try-finally` blocks.
+Therefore
+the equivalent in F# would need nesting:

 You may think this is an F# downside but try-catch-finally blocks are extremely
 rare, especially given the `using` construct (for `IDisposable`) in C#: